Mac-STAT/Stat155Notes/docs/03-linear-regression.md

 If we look at the estimates of the slope coefficients, are you surprised to see that `Bedrooms` has a negative slope estimate?

 Remember, the coefficients are the change in the expected price for a 1 unit change in that variable, keeping all other variables fixed.
 Is it *possible* to keep `Rooms` fixed while adding an additional `Bedroom`?
 In practice, that would mean you need to convert an existing room to a `Bedroom`.
 Let's look at a scatterplot between these two variables.
-If it not realistic or possible to fix one variable while increasing the other, we cannot interpret the slope coefficients in the standard way.
+If it is not realistic or possible to fix one variable while increasing the other, we cannot interpret the slope coefficients in the standard way.